 What can guests enjoy when staying in the Shipston on Stour area?

 Wayside House is located between Oxford and Stratford-upon-Avon and is situated about six miles north of Chipping Norton, overlooking the Green, in the pretty rural village of Whichford.
 Wayside House is an ideal base to explore Stow on the Wold, Moreton in Marsh and Chipping Campden 's classical Cotswold towns.
 Hidcote, Kiftsgate, Sezincote, Jacobean Chastleton and RSC in Stratford-upon-Avon are all famous gardens and are easily reached.

 Where can guests enjoy food and drink?

-Breakfast is either Continental in the accommodation or a Full English in the main house.
+Guests can make their own cooked/continental breakfast in the accommodation from the well-stocked fridge.
 In the village, you will find the well-known Whichford Pottery/The Straw Kitchen and an excellent pub, The Norman Knight, 100 yards across the Green.
 As well as the Cotswold Distillery, which is 1 mile away.